 In the workplace, men and women have diverse needs and challenges.
 It is true; we are very different.
 Studies show that women are more relationship and team-oriented, we also speak 13,000 more words in one day than the average man!
 Women consistently are faced with balancing work and life priorities.

-Female motivational speakers can relate to the unique challenges faced by women and men.
+Motivational women speakers can relate to the unique challenges faced by women and men.

-Female Motivational Speaker Jody Urquhart's Video:
+Female Keynote Speaker Jody Urquhart's Video:

 Motivational Women Speakers in a Male-Dominated Industry